-View municipal bond offerings and roadshows from City of Sugar Land, and view bond ratings from S&P, Fitch, and Moody's.
+View municipal bond offerings from City of Sugar Land, and view bond ratings from Moody's, S&P, and Fitch.

 In January 2013, the Sugar Land City Council authorized a resolution for a bond election in November 2013 in an amount not to exceed $50 million for four potential park projects.
 The lack of progress on park projects coupled with the need for a reliable funding source to adequately fund new park projects prompted the City to call for the bond election.
 Because these new projects would have an impact on the tax rate, it was deemed that the projects should be approved by the voters.
 The new structures and facilities would create new operations and maintenance obligations that were not able to be funded within the tax rate structure at the time.
 A bond election was the most plausible solution to allow the City to be entrepreneurial and opportunistic in funding these new projects.
 The investment in new parks, public spaces, and recreational facilities improves the quality of life in Sugar Land and makes the City a more attractive destination for residents, businesses, and visitors.